MarsOS/orbitapi/source/index.html.md

 ---
-title: API Reference
+title: Orbit Protocol Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
-  - python
-  - javascript
+  - shell: cURL

 toc_footers:
-  - <a href='#'>Sign Up for a Developer Key</a>
+  - <a href='https://github.com/MarsOS'>Package Manager Protocol for MarsOS</a>
   - <a href='https://github.com/tripit/slate'>Documentation Powered by Slate</a>

 includes: